Eagles are some of the most impressive and recognizable birds in the world.

-While most people associate eagles with warm climates, there are several types of eagles in Indiana.
+While most people associate eagles with warm climates, Indiana has several types of eagles.

 Keep reading our blog post as you learn about the different types of eagles in Indiana!